ChrisoooD/Look-Share/README.md

 - React.JS Client

-# This is a Collaborate Work of
+# This is a Collaborate Work of (All names are Github usernames)
 - Rocketboy314
 - Will-Dunn
 - n-wes